Flo-Schilli/homeassistant-grohe_sense/README.md

 ## Automation ideas
 - Turning water off when you're away (and dishwasher, washer, et.c. are not running) and turning it back on when home again.
 - Turning water off when non-Grohe sensors detect water.
-- Passing along notifications from Grohe sense to Slack (note that there is a polling delay, plus unknown delay between device and Grohe's cloud)
+- Passing along notifications from Grohe sense to Slack/Matrix/Amazon (note that there is a polling delay, plus unknown delay between device and Grohe's cloud)
 - Send Slack notification when your alarm is armed away and flowrate is >0 (controlling for the high latency, plus dishwashers, ice makers, et.c.).

 Graphing water consumption is also nice.
 Note that the data returned by Grohe's servers is extremely detailed, so for nicer graphs, you may want to talk to the servers directly and access the json data, rather than go via this integration.